ideai-dev-000/ideai-main/docs/deployment/overview.md

   - Status: Local development only (not deployed)
   - Landing page: "IdeaI Docs" heading
   - Same design as web app
+  - Documentation auto-syncs from `docs/` directory on build

 Both apps share the same landing page design and use shared components from `@repo/ui`.